collective/sphinxcontrib-robotframework/docs/screenshot.rst

        Capture page screenshot  robotframework.png

-Finally, to avoid the same screenshot being generated again and again, limit it to be generated only once, by entirgn the following special ``robotframework``-directive.
+Finally, to avoid the same screenshot being generated again and again, limit it to be generated only once, by entering the following special ``robotframework``-directive.

 .. code:: restructuredtext